vijaykiran/hoplon/README.md

 ```

 In general, Hoplon programs can be represented equivalently in either HTML or
 ClojureScript syntax.
+The Hoplon compiler actually performs the conversion from
+HTML syntax to ClojureScript forms as the first pass when the source file is in
-This is an important point for designers and developers
+HTML markup.
+This ability to consume both formats is an important point,
-who rely on development tools to maximize productivity.
+however, for designers and developers who rely on development tools to maximize
+productivity, as these tools may require the regular HTML format.

 #### ClojureScript As HTML